-Five days a week, owner-operator Chris Riester is behind the wheel of his truck, hauling loads for J.B.
+Five days a week, owner-operator Chris Riester is behind the wheel of his truck, hauling loads contracted through J.B.
 Hunt Transport.
 And on most weekends, you’ll find him still behind the wheel — drag racing his 1969 Camaro.

-Riester, 51, says leasing to J.B.
+Riester, 51, says contracting at J.B.
 Hunt is ideal, because it gives drivers the freedom to design their schedule to fit their lifestyles and individual goals.
 For him, that means starting his day at 6 a.m. and working five days a week, totaling between 50-60 hours on his1,000- to 1,200-mile local route.
 By nightfall, he’s back home in Oak Forest, Ill.

 It’s a schedule that works for him, he says, especially since so many of the things he likes to do — like drag racing and riding his Harley-Davidson — are weekend activities.